 More Swim Sets & Sprint Guides:

 - The Pop-and-Lock Set: A Speed Endurance Set for Sprinters.
-One of my favorite all time sets, and can be adapted to your own goals in the pool.
+One of my favorite all-time workouts for swim sprinters and can be adapted to your own goals in the pool.
 Best for developing speed endurance and blinding speed.